 - Service delivery these agencies offer defined products and services.
-They provide their users with discrete interactions. - Innovation and education these agencies mandate the behaviours of others.
+They provide their users with discrete interactions. - · Innovation and education - these agencies provide guidance and support in driving innovation and promoting government policies. - Regulation and enforcement these agencies mandate the behaviours of others.
 They maintain and enforce policies, regulation and/or laws to influence users.